Yoctol/bottender/README.md

 ## Installation

-You can create a new Bottender app using the cli tools:
+You can create a new Bottender app using the CLI tools:

 ```sh
 npx create-bottender-app my-app